Assessing and tracking your students' language learning

 Use language learning platforms' analytics and progress reports for data-driven decision-making.
 It's great to help save time and provide reliable and up-to-date reports.

 Example: Using online platforms for assignments, quizzes and collaborative projects with built-in tracking features.
-Our learning platform, Pearson English Connect (PEC), can help you keep track of your students' progress.
+Our learning platforms, Pearson English Connect (PEC) and MyEnglishLab (MEL), can help you keep track of your students' progress.

 Cultural projects